 The Island of Ireland

 Ireland (/ˈaɪərlənd/ listen); Irish: Éire [ˈeːɾʲə] ( listen); Ulster-Scots: Airlann [ˈɑːrlən]) is an island in the North Atlantic.
 It is separated from Great Britain to its east by the North Channel, the Irish Sea, and St George’s Channel.
-Ireland is the second-largest island of the British Isles, the third-largest in Europe, and the twentieth-largest on Earth.
+Ireland is the third-largest island in Europe, and the twentieth-largest on Earth.

 The earliest evidence of human presence in Ireland is dated at 10,500 BCE (12,500 years ago).

 With thanks to Wikipedia contributors